telerik/kendo-ui-core/docs/controls/hybrid/styles/styling.md

 </html>
 ```

-## Mobile Application with iOS Look on All Devices
+### Mobile Application with iOS Look on All Devices

 If you are targeting iOS devices only, or you want your application to have the iOS look regardless of the device, you may use either `kendo.mobile.all.min.css` or `kendo.mobile.ios.min.css`.
+Each of the two stylesheet files includes both the iOS6 (default) and iOS7+ looks.
+The `majorVersion` of the `platform` configuration option determines which one is going to be used.

-Both stylesheet files include both the *iOS6* (default) and *iOS7+* looks.
-The `majorVersion` of the `platform` configuration option determines which one will be used.
+###### Example

 ```html
 <!DOCTYPE html>